mkubrycz/mkubrycz.github.io/resume.md

 - Managed QA workflow and planned QA strategy
 - Recruited and onboarded QA engineers
 - Supported team members' growth and development paths
-- Led the company's Testers Guild
+- Ran the Testers Guild and helped keep QA culture lively, useful, and shared across teams
-- Kept the spirits up!

 _as a QA Automation Engineer, from January 2019 to April 2021_